suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/README.md

 ## Machine Learning and Deep Learning

-With machine learning and deep learning, it is possible to predict the readability of the text and understand some of the important features that determine the difficulty respectively.
+With __machine learning__ and __deep learning__, it is possible to predict the readability of the text and understand some of the important features that determine the difficulty respectively.
 Therefore, we have to consider a few important parameters when determining the difficulty of different machine learning models respectively.
 We have to take into consideration the difficulty of the text along with other important features such as the number of syllables and the difficulty of the words in order to determine the overall level of the text.

 ## Natural Language Processing (NLP)